The Best of Sicily

 This gritty dive bar, tucked amid the bustle of Palermo's Vucciria Market, cultivates a clientele that's an oddly harmonious mix of local blue-collar palermitani and gregarious tourists.

 Sicily is home to many Greek theater ruins, but none has a setting quite like Taormina's: hanging off the edge of a cliff with expansive views of Mount Etna and the Ionian Sea.
-Since cruise crowds flood the theater at midday, it's best to go right when it opens or in the late afternoon.
+Since cruise crowds (and heat) flood the theater at midday, it's best to go right when it opens or in the late afternoon.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.